mcibique/vue-testing-examples/README.md

 import { LazyInject, WINDOW_ID } from './di';

 export default class MyComponent extends Vue {
-  @LazyInject(WINDOW_ID) window; // uses real window in PROD build, but can be mocked object in tests
+  @LazyInject(WINDOW_ID) window; // uses real window in PROD build, but can be mocked otherwise

   onClick() {
     this.window.location.href = 'some/new/url';